valb3r/docusafe/documents/readme.md

 - the storepass is also carries the name user-id
 - the keypass is a secret stored by the identity provider and only accessible when the user is logged in

+A sample implementation of the object encryption can be found in module encobject of the project: https://github.com/adorsys/cryptoutils

 # Functions

 DECRYPTION